 As one of the oldest medical schools in the country, the UC College of Medicine has a reputation for training best-in-class health care professionals and developing cutting-edge procedures and research that improves the health and clinical care of patients.

-- Prepare data summaries, reports, manuscripts and presentations of research results in lab meetings and scientific conferences.
+- Prepare data summaries, reports, manuscripts and presentations of research results.

 - Participate/assist in manuscript writing for publication in scientific journals and/or presentation; may assist in grant writing.